wllclngn/School/Graduate-School/CIS657/FINAL/XINU SIM/README.md

 > **Note:** No instructional messages are output—actions only reflect what is performed.

+---

+## Circular Dependency Detection

+XINU SIM Builder **automatically detects circular dependencies** in your header files before compiling.
+If a circular include is found:

+- The build process halts.
+- An error log (`circular_includes_error.txt`) is created in the output directory, detailing the problematic include chain.
+- Suggestions for resolving the issue are included in the error file.
+- No further compilation is attempted until the circular dependency is resolved.

+**This check runs identically on Windows, Linux, and macOS.**

+---

 ## Logging and Debugging

 - All logs are in `output/compilation.txt` (with timestamps).
 - Use `--verbose` for more detail.
 - No banners or decorative output; logs are strictly functional.

+---

 ## Troubleshooting

 - **Build Fails:** Check prerequisites, permissions, and that all templates are present.
 - **Executable Not Found or Not Running:** Ensure build completed successfully and that you have execution permissions (on Unix, use `chmod +x`).
-- **No Suggestive Output:** If you expected a message about how to run the simulation, see the documentation here; the build system won’t print such messages unless actually running the simulation.
+On Windows, the `.exe` is always runnable.
+- **Circular Includes:** If you see a `circular_includes_error.txt`, read and resolve the reported dependency loop before retrying.
+- **Windows-Specific:** If you see path issues, confirm MinGW-w64 is installed and your `PATH` is set correctly.

+---

 ## Contributing

-- Please test all changes across platforms.
+- Please test all changes across platforms (especially Windows!).
 - Provide detailed logs and environment information for issues.
 - Adhere to the project's strict operational and logging standards.

+---

 ## License